michaeljolley/michaeljolley/src/content/blog/2019/using-sql-server-in-docker-containers-for-basic-tasks/index.md

 This flag just accepts the SQL Server EULA.
 Nothing to see here.
 Move along.

-#### -e 'SA_PASSWORD=<YourStrong!Passw0rd>'
+#### -e 'SA_PASSWORD=YOUR_STRONG_PASSWORD'

-Of course, you’ll want to replace `<YourStrong!Passw0rd>` with an actual strong password, but this is just setting that initial password for the sa login.
+Of course, you’ll want to replace `YOUR_STRONG_PASSWORD` with an actual strong password, but this is just setting that initial password for the sa login.

 #### -p 1433:1433

 In the format of `<Host port>:<Container port>`, this maps the containers port to a specific port on the host.
 In my case, I mapped 1433 (SQL's default port) to the host 1433.
 I could have just as easily mapped it to something else (i.e. `-p 5050:1433`).
 The important thing here is that whatever port is used on the host side is the port I'll use in SSMS to connect.
 To use a port other than the default, enter the server address in SSMS as `127.0.0.1,<port you chose>`.
 Yeah, it's a comma.
 Don't ask. :)

-#### -v <C:/HostPath>:/var/opts/mssql/data
+#### -v YOUR_HOST_PATH:/var/opts/mssql/data

-Maps a path on the host to a path in the container in the format of `<HOST PATH>:<CONTAINER PATH>`.
+Maps a path on the host to a path in the container in the format of `{HOST PATH}:{CONTAINER PATH}`.
 In this instance, any databases created in the container will be accessible as mdf/ldf files on the host in that directory.
 You could exclude this parameter and then use `docker cp` to copy files in & out of the container.
 However, it’s important to remember that if you have data stored in a container and destroy it, that data is lost.

 #### --name sql1